flub78/multitenant/README.md

 ## Introduction

 This project is a framework for Web applications.
-The idea is to prepare a core of features, common to a lot of web applications and then to add the business logic.
+It provides several core features, common to a lot of web applications.
+Spefific business logic should be easy and fast to add.

 ## Basic features

 * The project is multi-tenant with one database per tenant.
-By default tenants are identified from their sub-domain.
+By default tenants are identified by their sub-domain.

 * Localization and interface in several languages